 Another self-pollinating variety of black raspberry is Canby.
 It is firm, juicy, and very flavorful.
 With thornless canes, Canby is relatively easy to pick.
 It is quite large in size and is best grown in zone 3-8.
 Make sure it is protected by a fence or wall.

 Given these amazing features, Canby is perfect for enjoying fresh or cooking.
 You can also find it in the canned form.
-Freezing it for later uses is also a popular choice.
+Freezing those ruby red berries for later is also a popular choice.

 Preclude is also a fantastic red raspberry variety to use in desserts, especially jam.
 It has a beautiful coral red color that will brighten up your dish.
 It is sugary, rich, and juicy, which makes a perfect dessert flavoring.